ccswbs/UoGd7-Training/features/howto-livefeeds.md

 ### Step One: Create a Feed Category

 1. From the administration bar, navigate to `Configuration` > `Feed aggregator` > `Add category`.
-2. Enter a title for the feed category.
+2. Enter a title for the feed category, like "Events."
 3. Select `Save`.

 ### Step Two: Add Feeds to the Feed Category